SoftUni-Internal/interactive-content/08-Associative Arrays/05-Homework-RO.md

 [/test]
 [test]
 [input]
-a a a a a a a a a aa a a a a ab bb bb cccc
+oddOccurences('a a a a a a a a a aa a a a a ab bb bb cccc') [/input]
-[/input]
 [output]
 a aa ab cccc